In which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

-Recognize that crossing over is a process where homologous chromosomes exchange genetic material.
-This increases genetic diversity in the resulting gametes.
+Recognize that crossing over is a crucial event in meiosis that increases genetic diversity.
+It involves the exchange of genetic material between homologous chromosomes.

-Identify that crossing over occurs during Prophase I of Meiosis I. During this phase, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads.
+Identify the phases of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct characteristics and roles in the process.

-Note that the physical exchange of chromosome segments occurs at points called chiasmata, which are visible under a microscope during Prophase I.
+Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
+This is the stage where crossing over occurs, facilitated by the formation of chiasmata, which are the points of contact between homologous chromosomes.

 Watch next